excid3/omniauth-feedly/README.md

 You can also check out the developer forum at https://groups.google.com/forum/#!forum/feedly-cloud.

+Once you authorize your user, you can make calls to the Feedly API using the gem (Feedlr)[https://github.com/khelll/feedlr]

 ## Getting Started

 ###For Development

 Feedly development is done on sandbox.feedly.com.

 You will need to use the sandbox id and secret.
+You can find that info here: [forum post](https://groups.google.com/forum/#!topic/feedly-cloud/ZNn0UUOyCZw)

 The callback url used needs to be one that Feedly has in their system.
 The callback this gem uses is: http://localhost:3000/auth/feedly/callback.
+That means that you must make calls from 'http://localhost:3000'.

 You are welcome to set your own callback url, but you will have to have Feedly add it on their end as well.

-More info about the sandbox access: [forum post](https://groups.google.com/forum/#!topic/feedly-cloud/ZNn0UUOyCZw) and [docs](https://developer.feedly.com/v3/sandbox/).
+More info about the sandbox: [docs](https://developer.feedly.com/v3/sandbox/).

 ###For Production